sysdea-libs/decanter/README.md

 # Decanter

+Decanter is an experiment in exposing resources in Elixir using Plug.
+It currently contains two alternate approaches.

-Decanter is a [Liberator](http://clojure-liberator.github.io/liberator/)/[webmachine](https://github.com/basho/webmachine)-style library in Elixir for exposing resources through a RESTful interface, on top of Plug.
+The first is a [Liberator](http://clojure-liberator.github.io/liberator/)/[webmachine](https://github.com/basho/webmachine)-style library in Elixir for exposing resources through a RESTful interface, on top of Plug.
 It's built on top of a dynamically built decision graph, allowing for ellision of fixed decisions, and customisation of the default HTTP decision graph.
 This allows it to be used on its own under Plug, or fit inside a larger framework such as Phoenix.

+The second is a more Plug-like pipeline style approach that allows a clearer declaration of the flow of a request, at the expense of more easily allowing a badly behaving resource from the perspective of REST.

 ## Status

 Highly Experimental.
-Has not yet been used outside of basic testing, the API is still highly in flux.
+Has only been used internally with limited deployment, the API is still highly in flux.

+# Liberator Style

 ## Example